-The SOS LIP Working Group One has been working on the Condition of Change stated as “Attract and sustain newcomers that meet the workforce and business opportunities in the region”.
+The SOSLIP Working Group One has been working on the Condition of Change stated as “Attract and sustain newcomers that meet the workforce and business opportunities in the region”.
 Labour market research has been a prominent topic in the past few years, and of specific interest to our region.
 This group took on the action item of engaging employers in discussion about the employment conditions for the region and for newcomers.
-This resulted in a snapshot report that includes abstracts from existing employment research, results from employer surveys and conversations, and newcomer surveys.
-The Lets Talk Jobs Report provides a high-level snapshot of employment opportunities in the SOS region with a comparison of qualifications of recent immigrants to the area.
+This resulted in a snapshot report that included abstracts from existing employment research, results from employer surveys and conversations, and newcomer surveys.
+The “Let’s Talk Jobs” report provides a high-level snapshot of employment opportunities in the South Okanagan–Similkameen region with a comparison to qualifications of recent immigrants to the area.

 Familiarization Tours (FAM Tours) for Service Agencies

-The SOS LIP Working Group working on “ensuring programs and networks are in place to support newcomers” adopted the concept of Familiarization (FAM) Tours popular in the tourism industry.
-The goal of the FAM Tours was to introduce community partners to available programs and services that support newcomer integration, which would lead to more effective referrals, and ultimately, a more wrap-around approach to addressing newcomer needs.
+The SOSLIP Working Group Two working on “ensuring programs and networks are in place to support newcomers” adopted the concept of hosting Familiarization (FAM) Tours, a term quite popular in the tourism industry.
+FAM Tours provided an opportunity for front line staff members of community service partners to tour other agencies/organizations and familiarize them with available programs/services that support newcomer integration.
+This arrangement would lead to more effective referrals and ultimately, a more wrap-around approach to addressing newcomer needs.

 Fast Track Mentoring

-The SOS LIP Working Group Three was in charge of “increasing awareness of what newcomers contribute to the region and what the region can contribute to newcomers.” and launched the Community Fast Track Mentoring Program.
+The SOSLIP Working Group Three was in charge of “increasing awareness of what newcomers contribute to the region and what the region can contribute to newcomers” and launched the Community Fast Track Mentoring Program.
 Two immigrant members from the group took an active role in identifying the resources for this peer-to-peer program.
-The goal was to match new immigrants with a mentor, a settled immigrant, from their country of origin, who will help familiarize the newcomer with their community in 30 days.
+The goal was to match new immigrants with a mentor, a settled immigrant, from their country of origin, who helps familiarize the newcomer with their community in 30 days.